shrimaliharshal/Tradewise/README.md

 OpenAI Embeddings: These are used to convert text into numerical vectors that represent the semantic content of the texts.
 FAISS: An efficient similarity search and clustering of dense vectors.
 It allows quick retrieval of items that are similar to a queried item.
 LangChain: A tool for loading and processing unstructured text data from URLs.
 Streamlit: An open-source app framework used primarily for machine learning and data science projects.
-It is used here to create the web interface for RockyBot.
+It is used here to create the web interface for StockBot.